Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Equations of Ambipolar Diffusion

 Here $\zeta$ is a relaxation parameter.
 It is introduced intentionally to create an artificial drag force $-\zeta\rho\vec{v}_n$, which is small compared to physical forces, so it weakly affects the physical force balance.
 This term replaces the inertial term $-\rho\partial_t\vec{v}$ (which would be present in the full MHD equations) and thus allows one to simulate the gradual evolution tracking the force balance with no need to resolve the short dynamical timescale.
 The choice of $\zeta$ weakly affects the results when the relaxation timescale $t_\zeta \sim R_\star/v_n$ satisfies $t_\zeta\ll t_{\rm amb}\sim 10^9$\,s.
 We use $\zeta^{-1}=10^{-16}$~s which implies $t_\zeta/ t_{\rm amb} \sim 10^{-2}$.
+We have verified that increasing or decreasing $\zeta$ by a factor of 2 does not affect the evolution, as expected.